sevilaybezir/sevilaybezir/README.md

 - 👋 Hi, I’m @sevilaybezir
-- 👀 I’m interested in
+- 👀 I’m interested in HTML, CSS, Javascript
 - 🌱 I’m currently learning front-end developer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...